 — Providing the possibility of selecting alternative concurrency models that support static analysis, such as one of the models that are known to have safe properties.
-For examples, see,[9],[10] and[24].
+For examples, see Dionisio [8], and Einarsson [9].

 Concurrency – Premature termination [CGS]

 Description of application vulnerability